AndersDeath/diary2/000-current.md

 # 08 August - Tuesday - Yerevan - 313 day of immigration

 The day was absolutely crazy.
 I just finished and its 9pm on my watches.
 This is crazy day.
 I was programming and also had a call with german lawyer that shared some thoughts with me how to obtain permit in Berlin.
 So, It's really a challenge I think.
 Absolutely crazy.
 However I need to try obtaining it.
 It's important.
 Unfortunately freelance contract of DR SMILE is illegal and cannot proceed working with them.
 It's bad.
-At the same time maybe I will get some cool stuff tomorrow.
+At the same time maybe I will get some cool offer.
+I still don't know.